-Proposal 2 (ratification of the appointment of Baker Tilly Virchow Krause, LLP as the independent registered public accounting firm), Proposal 3 (approval of the authorized share increase) and Proposal 4 (approval of the adjournment of the Annual Meeting, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes to approve Proposal 3) are matters we believe will be considered "routine."
-Proposal 1 (election of directors), we believe will be considered "non-routine."
+Proposal 2 (ratification of the appointment of Baker Tilly Virchow Krause, LLP as the independent registered public accounting firm) will be considered "routine" and Proposal 1 (election of directors) will be considered "non-routine."

 If you are a Shareholder of Record and you do not cast your vote, no votes will be cast on your behalf on any of the items of business at the Annual Meeting.
 If you are a Shareholder of Record and you properly sign and return your Proxy Card, your shares will be voted as you direct.
-If no instructions are indicated on such Proxy Card and you are a Shareholder of Record, shares represented by the proxy will be voted in the manner recommended by the Board of Directors on all matters presented in this Proxy Statement, namely "FOR" all the director nominees, "FOR" the ratification of the appointment of Baker Tilly as the Company's independent registered public accounting firm for the year ending December 31, 2018, "FOR" the approval of the authorized share increase, and "FOR" the adjournment of the Annual Meeting, if necessary.
+If no instructions are indicated on such Proxy Card and you are a Shareholder of Record, shares represented by the proxy will be voted in the manner recommended by the Board of Directors on all matters presented in this Proxy Statement, namely "FOR" all the director nominees, and "FOR" the ratification of the appointment of Baker Tilly as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.